 I’ve had my fair share of crumbling black bean burgers.
 I’ve tried everything from flax seed to insane amounts of oat flour trying to keep my burger patties together.
 Yet, every time resulted in me picking bits of crumbled black bean patty off the pan.
 I would then attempted to piece it back together on the bun.
 The ‘messy burger’ was still tasty, but that doesn’t outweigh the annoying factor of a crumbling vegan burger!

-Well, we are in luck – I have finally cracked the code!
+I have finally cracked the code!
 These No Crumble BBQ Black Bean Burgers are exactly what I have been dreaming about.
 I was ecstatic to flip these burgers over without a crumb of black beans falling to the pan.
 The secret to the no crumble BBQ black bean burgers → no excess moisture!

 This is essentially the same vegan burger recipe I have been using for years, only they don’t crumble now.
 I switched from using ketchup to tomato paste -less moisture.
 I also began drying a few of the ingredients.
 When shredded, a carrot releases a ton of moisture that you don’t want in the patties.
 And those beans that need to be rinsed, well they also need to be dried.
 They both only take a minute to dry and it’s absolutely necessary (if you don’t want those fall apart, nuisance burgers).